 - Partnership with the Réseau Barnabé, a French organization that supports the teaching of French (offers of internships in France for local teachers, sending of volunteers for summer camps), and acts as an intermediary to set up twin actions between institutions of the Holy Land and French schools.

 Teaching in faith and in favor of peace

 At the beginning of 2017, 18,224 students were enrolled in Latin Patriarchate schools (today the number is about 19,900).
 Among them, Christians of course, but not only.
 The registration is done without any religious discrimination.

 |Country||Number of schools||Total number of students|

 Why keep, maintain and develop these schools?

-Today, as before, Latin schools constitute the majority of Catholic and Christian schools in Palestine.
-Without these schools, thousands of Christian children, living in a predominantly non-Christian community, would be forced to go to public schools, where the general atmosphere and mentalities are totally foreign to the Christian faith.
-For example, Sunday, Lord’s Day, is not a holiday.
+Today, as before, Latin Patriarchate schools constitute the majority of Catholic and Christian schools in Palestine.
+Without these schools, thousands of Christian children, living in predominantly non-Christian communities, would be forced to go to public schools, where the general atmosphere and mentalities are totally foreign to the Christian faith.
+For example, Sunday, the Lord’s Day, is not a holiday.

-Latin schools work together on the human and social development of the populations most in need.
-Thus, strengthening these schools can limit the Christian emigration from villages to cities, or even international emigration.
+These schools work together on the human and social development of the populations in need.
+Thus, supporting them can limit the Christian emigration from villages to cities, or even abroad.

 To watch a presentation of our schools, supported by the Order of the Holy Sepulchre:

 Fr.
 Yacoub Rafidi